dbatten5/dotfiles/README.md

 This is intended to be a shell script to install everything I like on a fresh MacBook.
-I wouldn't recommend anyone run the script on their own machine, partly as the script in its current state is fairly experimental and hasn't been tested thoroughly, and partly as its rarely a good idea to install someone else's setup in its entirety.
+I wouldn't recommend anyone run the script on their own machine, partly as the script in its current state is fairly experimental and hasn't been tested thoroughly, and partly as it's rarely a good idea to install someone else's setup in its entirety.

 The script should do roughly the following: